Jprimero15/super-mario-ai/README.md

 Current audio is procedural:

 - 8-second arcade-style background loop.
-- Jump, coin, stomp, hit, shield, game-over, and UI tones.
+- Jump, coin, stomp, hit, game-over, and UI tones.
 - Music/SFX volume settings are persisted in `user://settings.cfg`.

 The music restarts a completed WAV stream rather than relying on a WAV loop boundary.
 This is intended to avoid platform-specific loop-boundary problems.